colmap/colmap/doc/install.rst

 Mac
 ---

-The pre-built binaries for Mac only contains the GUI version of COLMAP, since it is very easy to compile COLMAP yourself.
+The pre-built binaries for Mac only contain the GUI version of COLMAP, since it is very easy to compile COLMAP on Mac.
 COLMAP is shipped as an unsigned application, i.e., you have to right-click the application and select *Open* and then accept to trust the application.
 In the future, you can then simply double-click the application to open COLMAP.